bytecodealliance/bytecodealliance.org/index.md

                     upon.
                 </p>
                 <p>
-                    With WebAssembly and emerging related standards such as WASI and WebAssembly Interface Types, this solid foundation is taking shape.
+                    With WebAssembly and emerging related standards such as WASI, WebAssembly Interface Types, and Module Linking, this solid foundation is taking shape.
 By building this foundation, we can address some persistent fundamental issues of today’s software development practices.
                 </p>
                 </div>
             </li>